COSBlab/IPL-workshop/DAY-2/README.md

   2. now we will analyse the per-residue pLDDT across all models generated using the Python Notebook ```analyze_AF.ipynb``` used in one of the previous exercises.
 Please make sure to adapt the notebook to this exercise, if necessary

-  3. we will estimate the binding free-energy of the viral protein to the antibody using [FoldX](https://foldxsuite.crg.eu/) and evaluate the interface using .
-The student can run the following Python Notebook:
+  3. we will estimate the binding free-energy of the viral protein to the antibody using [FoldX](https://foldxsuite.crg.eu/).
+To do so, the student must edit and run the following Python Notebook:
      ```
      jupyter lab analyze_FoldX.ipynb
      ```

 ## <a name="P9"></a>P9: Structural analysis with MDAnalysis